 Appropriate deputising arrangements were in place.
-The regional manager from another centre provides this cover supported locally by the team leader.
-The inspector had previously interviewed this person in his role as person in charge for a different centre and found that he was aware of the responsibilities of the person in charge and had up to date knowledge of the Regulations and Standards.
+The regional manger from another centre provides this cover supported locally by the team leader.
+The inspector had previously interviewed this person in her role as person in charge and found that she was aware of the responsibilities of the person in charge and had up to date knowledge of the Regulations and Standards.